ConSol/sakuli/docs/installation-omd.md

 		command_line    /bin/mv /omd/sites/__OMD_SITE__/var/pnp4nagios/host-perfdata /omd/sites/__OMD_SITE__/var/pnp4nagios/spool/host-perfdata.$TIMET$
 	}

-Restart the OMD site to unload the *npcdmod.o* module.
+Restart the OMD site to unload the *npcdmod.o* module:

+    omd restart

+#### Test

+First reschedule the CPU/Mem check on the sakuli client.
+It can take several minutes to store the values in the RRD database.
+As soon as you can see "real" values in the PNP4Nagios graph of "CPU Load" (instead of "`-nan`"), restart the Sakuli check.
+The Sakui graph should now contain also CPU/Memory values.